Learning Outcomes

 Key Term: Registrable Lease

-- Application for First Registration (Form FR1): Used if the landlord's title is unregistered.
+- Application for First Registration (Form FR1): Used if the landlord's title is unregistered and the lease itself is registrable.
 Must be submitted within two months of completion.
-Failure means the grant is void as regards the creation of a legal estate; it will only operate in equity.
+Failure means the grant is void as regards creation of the legal estate; it will only operate in equity and the legal estate reverts to the landlord, who will hold on trust for the tenant.

 - Application to Register a Registrable Disposition (Form AP1): Used if the landlord's title is already registered.
-Must be submitted within the priority period (usually 30 working days) conferred by the tenant's solicitor's pre-completion official search (OS1/OS2).
-Failure to register within the priority period means the lease may lose priority to other interests registered first.
+Must be submitted within the OS1/OS2 priority period (usually 30 working days).
+Failure to register within the priority period risks loss of priority to other interests lodged first.

-- Noting a Lease: Leases granted for a term of more than three years but not more than seven years out of a registered title cannot be registered with their own title but can be noted on the landlord's title register (using form AN1 for agreed notice or UN1 for unilateral notice).
-This protects their priority.
+- Noting a Lease: Leases granted for a term of more than three years but not more than seven years out of a registered title cannot be registered with their own title, but can be protected by notice on the landlord’s title (using AN1 for agreed notice or UN1 for unilateral notice).
 Leases for three years or less cannot be noted but take effect as overriding interests.

 - Consequences of Non-Registration: If a registrable lease is not registered in time, it operates only as an equitable lease.
-This makes the tenant's interest vulnerable, particularly to a buyer of the landlord's reversionary interest.
+This makes the tenant's interest vulnerable—especially to a purchaser of the reversion—until the tenant secures registration.
+In unregistered land, failure to lodge FR1 within two months means the legal estate never vests; only an equitable interest arises.

 Worked Example 1.1